 TMJ problems are essentially orthopedic in nature.
 The common symptoms of TMJ are many and can include pain in the jaw muscles or specifically in the jaw joints, limited jaw motion, jaw muscle tension and tightness, jaw joint clicking, popping and or locking, headache pain in the temples, and/or a bite that doesn’t feel normal.
 Tinnitus is a less common symptom.
 When TMJ problems, however, affect the ear, symptoms can be pain, stuffiness, and/or tinnitus.

 The onset of these symptoms may be due to underlying medical disorders, emotional stress which drives muscle tension, disrupted sleep, traumatic events, periods of sustained jaw opening, sleep bruxism, and daily overuse behaviors and or neck postures.
-All of these factors can result in joint sprains, muscle strains, muscle spasm and /or inflammation.
+All of these factors can result in joint sprains, muscle strains, muscle spasms and /or inflammation.
 Less common origins include a “bad bite.”

 Why TMJ Problems Can Lead To Tinnitus (Or Make It Worse)